Available as a Fine Art Print and Greetings Card

 Original Painting Medium: Pastel

-My commission, to produce a pastel portrait of an English Boxer, was my introduction to this breed.
+A commission to produce a pastel portrait of an English Boxer was my introduction to this breed.
 A handsome dog, his short shiny coat glistened as he sat in the sunshine.
 Attentive and affectionate, he was a lovely dog to portray.
-This was the first of a number of Boxer paintings that I was commissioned to portray.
+This boy was the first of a number of commissioned Boxer paintings.

 The Boxer is a very good-natured and loyal dog.
 It is easily trained and is prized as an amiable and lively companion.